SpikeHD/OpenMCPanel/README.md

 </div>

 <div align="center">
   Create, manage, and monitor one, few, or many Minecraft servers using a web-based UI.
-Powered by [itzg/docker-minecraft-server](https://github.com/itzg/docker-minecraft-server).
+Powered by <a href="https://github.com/itzg/docker-minecraft-server">itzg/docker-minecraft-server</a>.
   <br />
   https://discord.gg/agQ9mRdHMZ
 </div>